Fare: Interpretive New American

 Dress: Upscale Casual

-The seasonally driven, new American menu with Japanese/Asian influences changes daily to feature the freshest ingredients that are mostly sourced from local farms and producers.
-These ingredients are prepared using progressive, modern techniques to draw out the purest flavors.
-Most of the fresh farm produce is sourced from Dave Zaback' s organic Z food farm in Lawrenceville.
+The new American menu with Japanese/Asian influences changes seasonally to feature the freshest ingredients that are mostly sourced from local farms and producers.
+Most of the fresh farm produce is sourced locally from Dave Zaback' s organic Z food farm in Lawrenceville.

-In addition to the main dining room, Elements's features two private dining rooms, which can accommodate a combined total of 40 individuals.
+In addition to the main dining room, Elements’ features two private dining rooms, which can accommodate a combined total of 40 individuals.